Lions Municipal Golf Course: Notable Tournaments and Players

 Lions Municipal has hosted the Firecracker amateur tournament every year in July since 1945.
 Notable past champions include: Bill Penn (Texas Golf Hall of Fame), Randy Petri (PGA Tour), Ben Crenshaw (World Golf Hall of Fame and PGA Tour), Tom Kite (World Golf Hall of Fame and PGA Tour), and Omar Uresti (PGA Tour).

 During its long history, Muny has hosted (and drawn praise from) numerous distinguished golfers.
 In 1948, World Golf Hall of Famer Byron Nelson played at Lions Municipal and declared it to be “one of the finest courses in this part of the country”.

 World Golf Hall of Famer Ben Crenshaw grew up in Austin, just blocks from Lions Municipal where he honed his game as a youth.
 He was the youngest player to win the Austin Men's City Championship in 1967, earning two more victories in 1968 and 1969 before retiring from the event.
 He played golf at the University of Texas, supporting team championships in 1971 and 1972.
 Crenshaw is the only player to win the NCAA individual championship in three consecutive years (1971–73).
 In 1972 he shared the honors with teammate Tom Kite.
 Winner of nineteen PGA Tour events and two-time Masters Tournament champion in 1984 and 1995, Crenshaw still returns regularly to play at Muny where he shares the course record at 61.
 Tom Kite is another World Golf Hall of Famer who developed as a player at Lions Municipal.
 After moving to Austin at age 13, he was Crenshaw's friend and All-American teammate at the University of Texas where he was coached by Harvey Penick.
 Kite won nineteen events on the PGA Tour, including the 1992 U.S. Open, and played on seven U.S. Ryder Cup teams, serving as captain in 1997.

 Save Muny Initiative

 The SaveMuny initiative has slowly gained traction as the current lease over the course expires in May 2019.
 Potential commercial development of the course has been explored, which prompted the National Trust for Historic Preservation to include the course on its annual list of "11 Most Endangered Historic Places in America" in 2017.
 Ben Crenshaw has been adamant in his support for the preservation of Muny.
+In 2017, Crenshaw, a renowned golf course architect himself with his design partner Bill Coore, revealed a proposal to extensively renovate and restore Lions.
+This plan would have rerouted several holes back to their original direction and move the location of the clubhouse.
+This plan has not been enacted.